-- A game can be divided into 3 phases.
+• A game can be divided into 3 phases.

 - Opening.

 - ▶ Last for about 10 moves.

-- Development of the pieces to good positions.
+- ▶ Deploy pieces to good positions.

 - The middle game.

-- ▶ After the opening and last until a few pieces, e.g., king, pawns and 1 or 2 extra pieces, are left.
+- ▷ After the opening and last until a few pieces, e.g., king, pawns and 1 or 2 extra pieces, are left.

-- ▶ To obtain relatively good material combinations and pawn structures.
+- ▷ To obtain relatively good material combinations and pawn structures.

 - The end game.

 - ▶ After the middle game until the game is over.

-- ▶ Concerning usage of the pawns.
+- ▷ Concerning usage of the pawns.

-- Different principles of play apply in the different phases.
+Different principles of play apply in different phases.